 - A dual frame RDD design that included both a cell phone random digit dial (RDD) sample and listed land line sample.
-Both the landline and cell phone frames were drawn statewide. - Oversamples were drawn including both land line and cell phones that targeted areas with lower income residents, and higher proportions of African American, Asian, and Hispanic residents.
+Both the landline and cell phone frames were drawn statewide. - Oversamples were drawn including both land line and cell phones targeting households that were more likely to have one or more children under age five or age five but not yet enrolled in kindergarten.